Jas2o/Revive-ExternalCamera/README.md

+# Revive-ExternalCamera
+This is a mod of [LibreVR's Revive](https://github.com/LibreVR/Revive) that is aimed at using Oculus Mixed Reality Capture compatible games with LIV avatars.

+ReviveXR has not been adjusted yet.
+Will need to manually inject and use /legacy command-line argument.

 # Revive Compatibility Layer

 This is a compatibility layer between the Oculus SDK and OpenVR/OpenXR.
 It allows you to play Oculus-exclusive games on your HTC Vive or Valve Index.